Add maps

 • Allow map navigation—This option allows readers to pan and zoom the map.
 You can disable this option to prevent readers from navigating the map; however, pop-ups and hover interactions remain active.

 • Search—The search option provides readers with a search box where they can find geographic regions and points of interest and navigate the map to those places.
-The map search uses the ArcGIS World Geocoding Service to find addresses and places around the world.
+The map search uses the ArcGIS Geocoding service to find addresses and places around the world.
 Map search can be enabled for web maps, web scenes, and express maps.

 Note: